ObjRand/ASMBLR/README.md

 # ASMBLR
 ASMBLR is a interpreted programming language (EXTRA SLOW).
 Idk...
 Made it for fun!

+If you see any bugs, please report them on the "Issues" tab in github.

 Compiled installer coming soon!
 (Around 13-16 July 2023)

 ## How to use!